 Unfortunately (and this may be a pretty significant drawback), you'll have to pay the reasonable price for premium plans if you want key features like invoicing, task management, billable rate tracking, and integrating a Google or Outlook calendar.
 But for basic time and expense tracking on a client basis, TMetric's free plan is still useful.

 Not to mention, you can use TMetric's Zapier integration to do things like automatically add tasks to TMetric from your other apps.
-Here are just a couple more of TMetric's many automated Zapier workflows.
+Here are a few more of TMetric's many automated Zapier workflows.

 Create time entries in TMetric when Google Calendar events end